bluwy/website/src/posts/2024-09-09-trailing-slash-for-frameworks/index.md

 ### Development and production consistency

-Last but not least, make sure that any trailing slash behaviour and configuration applies to both development and production environments.
+Last but not least, make sure that any trailing slash behavior and configuration applies to both development and production environments.

 For example, if a page will be prerendered in production, but dynamically rendered in development, you should ensure that the URL the users can access from is the same as in production.
 If you can access `localhost:3000/folder` in development, but only `example.com/folder/` in production, users will be bound to hitting relative references issues.